 Use by Artists

-Two artists have already used Lot 50-Kanyanyapilla to inform their work as part of the Sauerbier House residency and exhibition program.
-Sauerbier House is a newly opened art space located in an historic villa on the banks of the Onkaparinga River at Port Noarlunga, 11 kms away as the crow flies.
-It is run by the City of Onkaparinga and an artist-in residence program is a major activity.
+Three artists have used L50K to inform their work as part of the Sauerbier House residency and exhibition program.
+Sauerbier House is a City of Onkaparinga art space located in an historic villa on the banks of the Onkaparinga River at Port Noarlunga, 11 kms away as the crow flies.

-The first artist-in-residence was Lisa Harms who is undertaking an ongoing project titled ‘window—sill—still—frame, or, ‘what is and isn’t there?’
-Lisa visited Lot 50-Kanyanyapilla and has used imagery of the place in her work.
-Gavin contributed a text/spoken word piece to her project which was on exhibition in late 2015.
+Lisa Harms, the first artist-in-residence, visited L50K and used imagery of the place in her work.
+Gavin contributed a text/spoken word piece to her project which was on exhibition late 2015.

-The artist-in-residence Dec 2015-Feb 2016 is Veronica Calarco.
-Veronica now mainly resides in North Wales where she has established her own international studio residency Stiwdio Maelor.
+Veronica Calarco, artist-in-residence Dec 2015-Feb 2016, camped over at L50K several nights to inform aspects of her new work.
+Veronica mainly resides in North Wales where she has established her own international studio residency Stiwdio Maelor.
 She has also learnt to speak fluent Welsh.
-Veronica spent time at Lot 50-Kanyanyapilla and camped over several nights to inform aspects of her new work, on exhibition at Sauerbier House Feb-March, 2016.

 Veronica arriving at Lot 50-Kanyanyapilla

-The use of Lot50-Kanyanypilla by artists is welcome and if any artists would like to do so please contact Gavin to discuss.
+The use of L50K by artists is welcome and if any artists would like to do so please contact Gavin to discuss.